pftnhr/yellow-extensions/README.md

 * [Paris](https://github.com/annaesvensson/yellow-paris) - Paris is an elegant theme.
 Designed by Anna Svensson.
 * [Stockholm](https://github.com/annaesvensson/yellow-stockholm) - Stockholm is a clean theme.
 Designed by Anna Svensson.
 * [Wittstock](https://github.com/schulle4u/yellow-wittstock) - Wittstock is a classless theme.
 Designed by Steffen Schultz.

+## Contributing

+Work with us, ask questions and report bugs.
+We are interested in what you want to do and which problems you have.
+The more we know the better we can help.
+Our community is a place to help each other.
+Where you can ask and answer questions.
+[Learn more about contributing](https://datenstrom.se/yellow/help/contributing-guidelines).

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).